marcel-luchi/brazil-government-expenses/README.md

 This project reads data from two "Portal da Transparencia" sources.

 The processing is done using pyspark and everything is orchestrated by Airflow.
 In a monthly DAG that transforms the data in a structured datawarehouse in the bucket, generating parquet tables.

+Spark was chosen due to the high scalability it alows in processing the data.
+The parallel architecture from Spark makes possible to create a EMR cluster meeting the processing power needed.

+Airflow was chosen as orchestrator and scheduler, as it's DAGs are a very simple way to create dependencies between each process and also has tools for monitoring the execution steps, such as the graph view and dag view, SLAs and so on.

+Parquet tables in S3 were the storage choice, as many drivers are available to read parquet files and storage in S3 is very cost effective.
+If high intensity is needed in the data, a step copying the final data to a "cache" local server would eliminate the need of many reads in S3.

 Card data is retrieved directly from the Portal da Transparencia API, and raw data is saved to the bucket, in Json format.